 This content has been automatically translated from Ukrainian.

-apt-get it is a command-line tool on Debian-based systems such as Ubuntu used to work with packages.
-It is part of the larger APT (Advanced Package Tool) system tool.
+apt-get is a command-line tool in Debian-based systems, such as Ubuntu, used for managing packages.
+It is part of a larger system tool called APT (Advanced Package Tool).

 - apt-get update: Updates the package list in your repository.
-This does not update the packages themselves, but only informs the system about new versions of the packages available for download.
-Tobte downloads information about which new packages or updates have appeared.
+This does not update the actual packages, but only informs the system about new versions of packages available for download.
+In other words, it downloads information about which new packages or updates have appeared.

-- apt-get upgrade: Updates all installed packages to the latest versions, based on the list that was updated by the command apt-get update.
+- apt-get upgrade: Upgrades all installed packages to the latest versions based on the list that was updated by the apt-get update command.

 - apt-get install: Installs a new package.
 For example, apt-get install steam will install Steam.

-- apt-get remove: Removes the package from your system.
+- apt-get remove: Removes a package from your system.

-- apt-get autoremove: Removes packets that have been automatically installed to support other packets but are no longer needed.
+- apt-get autoremove: Removes packages that were automatically installed to support other packages but are no longer needed.

-- apt-get dist-upgrade: Updates all installed packages to the latest versions, just like apt-get upgrade, but also knows how to handle dependencies of new and old packages.
+- apt-get dist-upgrade: Upgrades all installed packages to the latest versions, just like apt-get upgrade, but also handles dependencies of new and old packages.

-In newer versions of Ubuntu, you will see that apt-get replaced simply by apt, which has a slightly improved user interface, but basically performs the same functions.
+In newer versions of Ubuntu, you will see that apt-get is simply replaced by apt, which has a somewhat improved user interface but mainly performs the same functions.

 This post doesn't have any additions from the author yet.